natarivera33/megahitGPU_untgGrap/README.md

 ## Hardware used in the experiments

-The original scalability experiments reported in the manuscript were performed using an **NVIDIA GeForce GTX 1650 GPU**.
+The scalability experiments reported in the manuscript were performed using an **NVIDIA GeForce GTX 1650 GPU**.

-Additional large-scale experiments using metagenomic datasets containing several million sequences were performed on a server equipped with an **NVIDIA GeForce RTX 3090 GPU**, due to the larger GPU-memory requirements of these datasets.

-Because these experiments use different hardware platforms, the large-scale server experiments should be considered a complementary evaluation rather than a direct extension of the GTX 1650 scalability curve.

 ---